scrapy/scrapy/docs/topics/downloader-middleware.rst

 Default: ``''`` (empty string)

 The directory to use for storing the (low-level) HTTP cache.
-If empty the HTTP cache will be disabled.
+If empty, the HTTP cache will be disabled.

 .. setting:: HTTPCACHE_EXPIRATION_SECS